Location:

 to Bittaford.

-Grid Ref: 677 579 Map location: Click here to view map.
+O/S Grid Ref: SX/67676/57889 Longitude/Latitude (Degrees+/-): -3.86346/50.40593 Map location: Click here to view map.
 Purpose: Waymarker.
 Size: 5 feet 2 inches (1.58 metres) tall.
 1 foot 7 inches (0.48 metres) across the arms.
 The shaft is 15 inches (0.38 metres) wide.
 The incised cross, on the roadside face, measures 10 inches (0.25 metres) high and 10 inches (0.25 metres) across the arms.
-Information: This unusually shaped cross has been made from a substantial block of granite.
-The shaft is oval in section, tapers slightly towards the top and has been narrowed immediately below the arms in order to form a ‘neck’ and ‘shoulders’ below the head.
-The arms, which barely extend beyond the width of the shaft, have a pronounced slope on their outside edges.
-The head also tapers upward, almost to a point at the top.
-There is an incised cross on both of its faces.
-The cross now stands in a modern rectangular socket stone, on the face of which is a plaque, which reads:
+Information:

 |